notAperson535/OneClick-macOS-Simple-KVM/docs/guide-usb-passthrough.md

 ---
-title: Passing through a USB device (Works with iPhone)
+title: Passing through a USB device
 ---

+# If you are looking to pass through your iPhone, [use this guide instead](/docs/guide-phone-passthrough)

 If you are on Windows using the WSL method make sure to pass through the usb device to wsl first by following [this guide](https://learn.microsoft.com/en-us/windows/wsl/connect-usb)